telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 To reset all the filters applied through the advanced filters feature or to each column, use **Clear All Filters**.

+### Removing All

+To remove all captured sessions, use the **Remove All** button, which will automatically remove all captured traffic from the **Live Traffic** list.
+To remove only specific sessions, select the desired ones and use the remove options from [the context menu]({%slug web-sessions-list%}#remove).

+### Preconfigured Browser Capturing

+Use the **Open Browser** button to capture traffic from a specific browser instance without the need to modify the system proxy settings.
+[Learn more about the preconfigured browser capturing...]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing)

 ### Saving

 To save captured sessions, use the **Save** button, which will automatically save all captured traffic.
 To save only specific sessions, select the desired ones and use the advanced saving options from [the context menu]({%slug web-sessions-list%}#save).